MITLibraries/python-cli-template/.github/pull-request-template.md

 ### Purpose and background context
-I'm PRing this repo first to refine the template and then I will PR [python-lambda-template](https://github.com/MITLibraries/python-lambda-template).
-Nitpick away, no suggestion is too minor as we refine this 🙂
+Describe the overall purpose of the PR changes and any useful background context.

 ### How can a reviewer manually see the effects of these changes?
-View this PR for an example of the updated template.
+Explain how to see the proposed changes in the application if possible.

+Delete this section if it isn't applicable to the PR.

 ### Includes new or updated dependencies?
-NO
+YES | NO

-#### Changes expectations for external applications?
+### Changes expectations for external applications?
-NO
+YES | NO

 ### What are the relevant tickets?
-- NA
+- Include links to Jira Software and/or Jira Service Management tickets here.

 ### Developer
 - [ ] All new ENV is documented in README